Maples v. Thomas: Opinion of the Court

 Justice Ruth Bader Ginsburg delivered the opinion of the Court.
 The Court reversed the findings of the circuit court and discussed Alabama’s practices in regard to post-conviction representation.
 The Court held that because Maples' non-compliance with State rules were set in motion by external circumstance outside of his knowledge or control for which he could not be held responsible.
 Attorney negligence does not normally excuse the client from responsibility because the attorney is acting as an agent to the client and the client is therefore responsible and able to manage the actions of his attorney.
 In Maples' case, however, he was abandoned, without notice, by his attorneys and this effectively severed the relationship.

 Concurring opinion

 Justice Samuel Alito wrote a concurring opinion.

 Dissenting opinion

 Justice Antonin Scalia wrote a dissenting opinion.
 Scalia agreed that abandonment was a legitimate reason to sever the relationship but that Maples had not been abandoned.
 He was, without interruption, represented by Sullivan and Cromwell and John Butler, an Alabama attorney.

+Current status

+In August 2024, Maples was re-sentenced to life without parole by a jury.
+The new sentencing came two years after a federal court overturned his death sentence.